 owner/operator: Punch Pubs & Co (Punch Taverns)

+The pub has a private function room and a large garden with a children's play area.

 The building retains many original beams.
-It has a large garden with a children's play area.

 The core of the building is thought to date from the 16th century, with major 18th & 19th century alterations.

 Facilities